tjstein/sinatra-heroku-template/README.markdown

 Testing Locally
 -----
-When developing on your client machine, simply run `shotgun` to preview the application at localhost:9393.
+When developing on your local machine, simply run `shotgun` to preview the application at localhost:9393.

 Google Analytics
 -----